-RCC actively continues to maintain its status as a premier learning institution nationally recognized for excellence in education, innovation, and service.
+Riverside City College will expand on its tradition as a premier community college recognized for excellence in education, innovation, and service.

 VALUES

 STUDENT CENTEREDNESS:

 To serve the best educational interests of the students; to offer a comprehensive and flexible curriculum together with programs and services according to diverse and evolving student needs; to treat each other with a sincere, caring attitude and to respond to suggestions and constructive criticism from students; to counsel and advise students to help them plan for and progress toward their individual educational goals; and to recognize outstanding student performance.